Black Tap

 • Bukit Merah

 Don’t lie.
-You go to IKEA more often for the food than that Billy bookcase you don’t really need.
-A food-friendly outing for young and old, it’s hard to beat the pleasure of the bistro hot dog ($1) and ice cream cone which also works like a dream for appeasing any terrible two tantrums.
-Also – and deny it all you want – those Swedish meatballs ($6.50) simply taste better inhouse.
-And don't get us started on those juicy, deep fried chicken wings ($8.50 for six pieces).
+You go to Ikea more often for the food than that Billy bookcase you don’t really need.
+A trip to Ikea is usually a family-friendly affair for the young and old, and it’s hard to beat the pleasure of the bistro hot dog and ice cream cone, which also works like a dream for appeasing any terrible tantrums.
+Also – and deny it all you want – those Swedish meatballs simply taste better in-house, especially when doused with generous heapings of sauce as well as a side of comforting mashed potatoes.
+And don't get us started on those juicy, deep-fried chicken wings that are perfect for snacking on.

 Kids review the menu